The brain is a target organ of arterial hypertension

 Time codes:

-Kochetkov Aleksey Ivanovich - PhD, functional diagnostics physician, associate professor of the Department of Therapy and Polymorbid Pathology named after Academician M.S.
-Vovsi of the Federal State Budgetary Educational Institution of Higher Professional Education RMANPO of the Ministry of Health of the Russian Federation.
+Aleksey Ivanovich Kochetkov , PhD, functional diagnostics physician, associate professor at the Department of Therapy and Polymorbid Pathology named after Academician M.S.
+Vovsi, Federal State Budgetary Educational Institution of Higher Professional Education, Russian Medical Academy of Postgraduate Education, Ministry of Health of the Russian Federation.

-Evgeniya Viktorovna Ekusheva - Doctor of Medical Sciences, Professor, Head of the Department of Nervous Diseases and Neurorehabilitation of the Academy of Postgraduate Education of the Federal State Budgetary Institution Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia.
+Evgeniya Viktorovna Ekusheva , Doctor of Medical Sciences, Professor, Head of the Department of Nervous System Diseases and Neurorehabilitation at the Academy of Postgraduate Education of the Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia.

 Announcement: